uptechteam/ios-cookbook/7-code-style.md

     }
     // code
     ```
+- For multi-conditioned `guard` statements, each subsequent condition should be positioned on the new line and be horizontally aligned with the preceding one:
+    ```swift
+    guard let description = config.description,
+          let someCustomTypeValue = config.someCustomTypeValue
+    else {
+	    return nil
+    }
+    ```
 ### 3. Naming
 - We use `PascalCase` for `struct`, `enum`, `class`, `protocol`, `associatedtype` and `typealias` names.
 - We use `camelCase` for functions, properties, variables, argument names and enum cases.